wader/ydls/README.md

 - Refactor messy downloadFormat function.
 Maybe a media interface with audio, video and subtitle implementations that select best format and return reader and mappings? should share a common format picker so formats can be shared and not re-downloaded.
-- Make download part into an interface to support more than youtube-dl.
+- Make download part into an interface to support more than yt-dlp.
 - Bitrate factor per codec when sorting formats (prefer aac over mp3 at same bitrate etc)
 - X-Remote IP header?